Tick-Talk/Protocol/DataTransmission.md

 		</tr>
 		<tr>
 			<td><code>key</code></td>
-			<td>The key to decrypt group chat messages encrypted with the user being added's public key</td>
+			<td>The key to decrypt group chat messages (unencrypted so server can add it to the new user)</td>
 		</tr>
 	</table>
 </details>

 #### `RemoveFromGroup`
 * server should check to see if nobody left, if nobody left, delete group
+* server clears all messages in store, creates new key

 #### `GroupMessage`
 * include replyTo JSON